spack/spack/lib/spack/docs/packaging_guide.rst

 This allows dependencies to set up environment variables and other properties to be used by dependents.

-The funciton declaration should look like this:
+The function declaration should look like this:

 .. code-block:: python